metaforest-n/metaforest-n/README.md

 4) You can burn your carbon energy(CET) to water for your own trees or your friend's trees, watering can make the trees grow bigger and more beautiful<br>
 5) Your friends can turn your carbon emissions to a bomb in a limited time and fire it to attack your trees, the bomb will wither your tree <br>
 6) You can restore the health of your wilted tree by burnning your carbon energy(CET) to water it<br>
+This game is not just a game between friends, but can also be a community built-in game.
+Once a tree NFT is transferred to a community-run smart contract, community members can fire bombs and water the tree.
+The lower the carbon emission of the smart contract, the healthier the tree will be; and the more eco-friendly the community members are, the bigger the tree will grow.<br>

+Translated with www.DeepL.com/Translator (free version)
 ![image](https://user-images.githubusercontent.com/106387391/171183224-1d83d599-8fc5-4e1e-945b-e478fc19f686.png)
 <br><br>